 Being able to afford college is a chief concern among most students.
 At Swedish Institute, we offer many financial aid options for all that qualify.
 If you have questions about financial aid, you’re not alone.
 Below you’ll find the answers to some of our most frequently asked questions.
-If you don’t see the answer you seek, please call our Admissions office at 1-212-924-5900 and one of our representatives will be more than happy to assist you.
+If you don’t see the answer you seek, please call our Financial Aid office at 1-212-924-5900 and one of our representatives will be more than happy to assist you.

-Complete and submit the FAFSA form.
+A: Complete and submit the FAFSA form.
 To indicate interest in student employment, student loans, and/or parent loans, you should check the appropriate boxes.
 Checking these boxes does not commit you to accepting these types of aid.
 You will have the opportunity to accept or decline each part of your aid package once you are approved.
 Leaving these boxes unchecked will not increase or decrease the number of grants you receive.